learn-co-curriculum/python-p3-running-python-code/README.md

 Unlike JavaScript, you won't be running Python applications in the browser.
 Instead, you'll need to use the Python interpreter to run your code from the terminal.
-You can check which version of Ruby you're using with this command:
+You can check which version of Python you're using with this command:

 ```console
 $ python --version